 While adjusting to solid food after fasting for multiple days can be challenging, many people find intermittent fasting improves their digestion and gut health.

-Gut health is complex, and we don’t know much about it yet.
+Gut health is complex, and there is still a lot to learn.
 You can’t analyse your faeces to determine what to eat.
 What we do know, however, is that:

-- Eating ultra-processed foods that are a combination of refined starches, sugars, and industrial seed oils will cause an overgrowth of ‘bad bacteria’ and excess growth in the human host.
+- Eating ultra-processed foods that combine refined starches, sugars, and industrial seed oils will cause an overgrowth of ‘bad bacteria’ and excess growth in the human host.

-- Prioritising nutrient-dense, high-satiety foods will lead to a more balanced gut bacteria and a leaner human host.
+- Prioritising nutrient-dense, high-satiety foods will help you eat less often, leading to a more balanced gut bacteria and a leaner human host.

 7.9 How is DDF Different from Zoe or Day 2?

-There is a technological arms race to create a patented system to provide personalised nutrition recommendations based on the analysis of your poop.
+There seems to be a technological arms race to create a patented system to provide personalised nutrition recommendations based on the analysis of your poop.

 To get your personalised nutritional prescription from Zoe, you send your ‘poo in the post’ to their lab for analysis (USD$350, plus USD$59 for app access after six months).
 You also test your glucose (using a CGM) and fat response to standardised low-fat and high-fat muffins.